Alexis-Dernoncourt/OCR2022_P11-appReactSportSee/backend/README.md

-# Project 9 - Front-end Dashboard
+# Project 9 - Front-end Dashboard -
+# please use YARN to run backend

 This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.